College Policy Number/Title:

-The office of human resources will send notification to all applicants that are not selected for hire.
+The office of human resources will send notification to all applicants who are not selected for hire.

-A benefits orientation is required and budgeted faculty and staff will be invited to participate by the office of human resources within their first two weeks of employment at the college.
+A benefits orientation is required and budgeted faculty and staff are invited to participate by the office of human resources within their first two weeks of employment at the college.
 College units may also schedule supplemental sessions for their employees.
 The employee orientation goals include: explaining the college's benefits plans; establishing effective employee/employer communications; familiarizing the employee with the college's mission; and building teamwork.
 A faculty orientation is provided by the instructional area for all new faculty.

-Hiring procedures for adjunct faculty are somewhat different from other hiring procedures at Howard Community College.
+Hiring procedures for adjunct faculty are somewhat different from other hiring procedures at the college.
 A pool of adjunct faculty applicants by discipline is maintained in the office of human resources.
-Division chairs and course coordinators may access these pools at any time to find an adjunct to hire.
-A hiring packet including an application form, confidential data sheet, I-9, and tax forms are sent from course coordinators to the office of human resources when an individual is hired.
-Advertisements are placed in the fall, spring and, if necessary, as requested and approved.
+Division leaders and course coordinators may access these pools at any time to find an adjunct to hire.
+A hiring packet, including but not limited to an application form, confidential data sheet, I-9, and tax forms, is sent from divisions to the office of human resources when an individual is hired.

 Temporary and Acting Positions

 The selection process for temporary and acting positions is unique to each acting position and depends upon the availability of a qualified person to fill the position on a temporary or acting basis.
-A temporary on call pool of hourly employees is maintained in the office of human resources.
-Hiring managers may access this pool at any time to find an hourly employee to hire.
-A hiring packet including an application form, confidential
+A temporary on-call pool of hourly employees is maintained in the office of human resources.
+Hiring managers may access this pool at any time to hire an hourly employee.
+A hiring packet, including but not limited to an application form, confidential